 This course covers trigonometric functions, their inverses, and their graphs.
-Topics include applications involving right triangles; trigonometric identities and equations; applications involving the laws of sines and cosines; products, quotients, powers and roots of complex numbers using trigonometric form.

-Prerequisite: MT 103 or Placement into College Level Courses
+Additional topics include trigonometric identities and equations; applications involving right triangles and laws of sines and cosines; a trigonometric form of complex numbers.
+Prerequisite: MT 103 or Appropriate Math Placement